ssh4net/UnRAWer/README.md

 # UnRAWer
  Small GUI utility to Batch process Camera RAW images with OpenColorIO 3D Lut support.
+A tool designed as a helper tool for photogrammetry (3D scanning) image batch processing tool where speed is more important than feature-rich raw image processors.

 ![UnRAWer2](https://github.com/ssh4net/UnRAWer/assets/3924000/798b24ff-bdac-451c-aebc-47256d0fff7a)